MinecraftForge/Documentation/docs/misc/updatechecker.md

 This is fairly self-explanatory, but some notes:

 * The link under `homepage` is the link the user will be shown when the mod is outdated.
 * Forge uses an internal algorithm to determine whether one version string of your mod is "newer" than another.
 Most versioning schemes should be compatible, but see the `ComparableVersion` class if you are concerned about whether your scheme is supported.
-Adherence to [maven versioning][mvnver] is highly recommended.
+Adherence to [Maven versioning][mvnver] is highly recommended.
 * The changelog string can be separated into lines using `\n`.
 Some prefer to include a abbreviated changelog, then link to an external site that provides a full listing of changes.
 * Manually inputting data can be chore.
 You can configure your `build.gradle` to automatically update this file when building a release as Groovy has native JSON parsing support.
 Doing this is left as an exercise to the reader.